 Excessive groupthink was the accepted norm for Oakley High School and at one workplace I was employed in.
-In high school groupthink and fakery were shared by most students and teachers alike.
+In high school, most students and a few teachers shared this toxic group behavior.
 In the workplace, it went from top to bottom.

-A moderate amount of groupthink is only human nature because it’s how we conform to rules and laws and provides stability for a community.
-However, excessive groupthink is unhealthy, and it’s how cults, dictatorships, and totalitarian states get started.
+A moderate amount of groupthink is only human nature because it’s how we conform to rules and laws.
+Also, it provides stability for a community.
+However, excessive groupthink is unhealthy.
+It’s how cults, dictatorships, and totalitarian states get started.

 An example of groupthink is, “if everyone else is doing it, I want to do it too.”
 It’s herd mentality at play.

-When there’s a culture of bullying in a school or in a workplace, all too often, people who would not typically bully another person will do it simply because everyone does it, and they think they should get in on it also.
+When there’s a culture of bullying in a school or in a workplace, people who would not typically bully, will.
+And they’ll do it simply because everyone does it, and think they should get in on it also.
 It certainly was the case at *Oakley High School years ago and later at *Oakley Rehab and Living Center.

-From time to time, people you thought were friends would suddenly and without warning turn on you and bully you- all to jump on the bandwagon and join everyone else so they could feel like one of the big guys.
+Therefore, from time to time, people you thought were friends would suddenly and without warning turn on you.
+And they will do it to jump on the bandwagon and join everyone else.
+Even they want to feel like one of the big guys.

 There are several names for this, two of which are Social Contagion and Peer Pressure.

 Now I understand that most of my classmates and later, coworkers were followers, drones, slaves!
-I compare the student body of Oakley High School, of which I was apart of years ago, to one big herd of sheep with no definite shepherd.
-They were slaves to the prospect of being seen as “one of the cool kids” or a member of the ‘Good Ole Boy’ network.
+The student body of Oakley High School, sadly, was one big herd of sheep.
+They were slaves to the prospect of getting in good with “one of the cool kids” or “the ‘Good Ole Boy” network.

 My bullies were nothing but two-faced hypocrites.
-They talked out both sides of their mouths, held certain others to a double standard, and pretended to be someone they never were and never could be.
-Authenticity, being yourself, and free thought and expression were all punishable offenses because everything was all about appearances and whose butt they wanted to kiss to move up the social ladder
+They talked out both sides of their mouths, holding certain others to a double standard.
+All the while, they pretended to be someone they never were and never could be.
+Authenticity, being yourself, and free thought and expression were all punishable offenses.
+Everything was about appearances and whose butt they wanted to kiss to move up the social ladder

 One such person was someone I knew who was the son of one of the teachers.